How Efficient Are Solar Cells

 To upgrade your solar system, you may require a few extra solar panels and maybe a battery system.

-The additional solar panels will have your system increase its capacity, the battery system will help store the excess power to enhance the availability of more power when you need it.
+The additional solar panels will increase of already installed system, Also, the battery system will help to store the excess power to enhance the availability of power when required.

 Government incentives